cubicoder/cubicoder.github.io/tutorials/1-12-2/2018-06-20-custom-creative-tab.md

 date: 2018-06-20
 ---

 We can add our own creative tab for our mod’s items and blocks to go in.
-Start by making a new class in `cubicoder.tutorial` called `TutorialModTab`.
+Start by making a new class in `cubicoder.tutorialmod` called `TutorialModTab`.
 ```java
 package cubicoder.tutorialmod;